Photodermatosis

-Photodermatoses is a skin condition resulting in abnormal skin reactions to ultraviolet (UV) radiation.
+Photodermatoses is a group of skin diseases characterized by a skin condition due to abnormal skin reactions to ultraviolet (UV) radiation.
 These abnormal skin reactions may develop into rashes.
 While reactions to UV radiation is common, true photodermatoses is considered when an abnormal reaction is caused by UV-A rays or radiation between 320 and 400 nm.

 Overview

 Photodermatoses can be categorized into primary or secondary photodermatoses based on the cause of the reaction.
 Primary photodermatoses are immunology mediated or caused by chemical/drug exposure.
-An example of primary photodermatoses is Polymorphous light eruption.
+An example of primary photodermatoses is polymorphous light eruption.
 Polymorphous light eruption is the most common type of photodermatoses.
 It is most likely due to an abnormal immune system reaction to the sun.
 Polymorphous light eruption occurs in approximately 10 to 20 percent of otherwise healthy individuals, so it is a relatively common condition.
 A more rare photodermatoses is hydroa vacciniforme with a prevalence of 0.34 per 100 000.